-During summers, myriads of music afficionados flock here to attend the concerts.
+During summers, myriads of music enthusiasts flock here to attend the concerts.

-Travel back in time at LaVale Toll Gate House
+Travel Back in Time at LaVale Toll Gate House

-It is a historic site and also features a plaque enlisting the toll rates from the period that it was operational.
+It is a historical site and also features a plaque enlisting the toll rates from the period that it was operational.

-Watch a show at Cumberland Theatre
+Watch a Show at the Cumberland Theatre

-It dates back to 1987 and attracts thousands of theatre afficionados every year.
-This is the only professional theatre in the Western Maryland region.
+It dates back to 1987 and attracts thousands of theater lovers every year.

-Get tickets and enjoy a lively performance here.
-It is a great place for a wonderful evening's entertainment.
+It is an excellent place for a wonderful evening's entertainment.

 Tour the Union Grove One Room School House

 This building was formerly a school in the late 19th and early 20th centuries.